 Did you know that approximately 40% of Americans would prefer a new construction versus pre-loved homes?
 This is one of the top questions my clients always have.
 There’s no right or wrong answer.
 Each client is different and has different goals.
 Below are some pros and cons of buying new construction.

 - Customization – If you make the purchase early enough in the building process, some builders may allow you to personalize the home according to your preferences.
 This means that countertops, flooring, cabinets and colors could be yours to choose.
 This input is not always the case, though.
 Work with your REALTOR® to determine how far along in the process the builder is, how much customization is available, and at what premium.
 However, all of these same items could be customized in a “pre-loved” home through small DIY projects or a major renovation.

-- Contemporary style and design is another big advantage to new construction.
+- Contemporary style and design is another advantage to new construction.
 Today’s lifestyle leans toward the open floor plan concept.
 Newly built homes often have the large master baths, walk-in closets, and eat-in kitchens that busy people tend to prefer.
 Existing homes tend to have compartmentalized rooms with formal living and dining rooms.
 This is absolutely personal preference and each buyers lifestyle will dictate their room needs & flow based on how they live and use them!

 - Being the first person to live in a home is an advantage worth noting.
 Buyers like the idea of occupying a home before anyone else does.
 Plus, you don’t have the cooking or living odors, such as cigarette smoke or pets, that may come with previous occupants.